Alocasia gageana x Alocasia odora

 The genus, Alocasia (Schott) G.Don, was named and described by George Don in Sweet’s Hortus Britannicus in 1839.
 They were first listed as Colocasia sect.
 Alocasia by Heinrich Wilhelm Schott in Meletemata Botanica in 1832.

-Plants of the World Online lists 88 species in the Alocasia genus (as of 12-28-20 when I am updating this page.
-It is a member of the plant family Araceae with 140 genera.
-Those are the numbers as of 12-28-20 and they could change as updates are made.
+As of 11-13-22 when this page was last updated, Plants of the World Online lists 88 species in the Alocasia genus.
+It is a member of the plant family Araceae with 139 genera.
+Those numbers could change as updates are made on POWO.

 In the following photographs, you will see that Alocasia ‘Calidora’ is one of the hardiest and easy to grow.
 I think that is attributed to its parents and their hardiness also.
 Alocasia ‘Calidora’ can grow to 8′ tall.
 Some information on the internet says they will grow in sun to part shade, but I have never had them in full sun until 2020 when I kept them on the back porch.
 They are supposedly hardy in USDA Zones 8-11, depending on what website you look at.
 I normally moved mine inside if the temps drop close to 45 degrees F because some Alocasia can go dormant if the temps get around 45.
 However… In 2020, I left them on the back porch until an “F” was in the forecast and they did awesomely well.
 SO, remember, these are NOT Colocasia.
 I do remember in Mississippi the gardens at an event center (down there somewhere) had HUGE AMAZING gardens.
 They had Alocasia growing that they said they overwintered in the ground.
 They didn’t know what species they were, but they looked a lot like A. ‘Calidora’…